Menu

 You may know these as second mortgages.
 It’s a form of borrowing against the equity you already hold in your property.
 You don’t have to live in the property either, so this can be an option for landlords to raise capital.

 These differ from remortgaging because, with a remortgage, you move mortgage provider and still only have one mortgage to pay.
-With a second mortgage, you still have to pay your original mortgage lender and then the second.
+With a second mortgage, you still have to pay your original mortgage lender and the second.
 Both lenders have your home as security on the loan provided.
-Essentially, you’re doubling your risk level to your own assets.
+Essentially, you’re doubling your risk level to your assets.
 It’s not always) the wisest move on your part.

 It should be noted that you will need to meet the affordability criteria to be approved for this (and many other forms of credit).